amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 > This is the coding implementations of the [DSA.js book](https://books.adrianmejia.com/dsajs-data-structures-algorithms-javascript/) and the repo for the [npm package](https://www.npmjs.com/package/dsa.js).

-> In this repository, you can find classical algorithms and data structures implemented and explained in JavaScript.
-It can be used as a reference manual where developers can refresh specific topics before an interview or looking for ideas to solve a problem more optimally.
+> In this repository, you can find the implementation of algorithms and data structures.
+They are implemented and explained in JavaScript.
+This material can be used as a reference manual for developers.
+You can refresh specific topics before an interview.
+Also, you can find ideas to solve problems more efficiently.

 <!-- (Check out the Time Complexity Cheatsheet) -->